 Because of New Castle, Delaware, Southern Chester County, Pennsylvania, and Cecil County, Maryland’s moderate climate, heat pumps provide an energy-efficient alternative to air conditioners and furnaces.

 It’s quiet and has customizable temperatures and humidity controls, offering homeowners an excellent choice for year-long comfort.
 Call us at 302-738-4144 (DE&PA) or 410-398-2146 (MD).
 We’ll come to your home and give you an HONEST & FREE ESTIMATE for any Heat Pump Repair, Heat Pump Service, or new Heat Pump Installation.

 How do heat pumps work?

-A heat pump uses the outside air to both heat and cool your home.
-In heating mode, the heat pump extracts outside heat and transfers into your home.
+A heat pump uses the outside air to heat and cool your home.
+In heating mode, the heat pump extracts outside heat and transfers it into your home.
 In cooling mode, the directions are reversed by removing heat from your home and performing like a traditional air conditioner.
 Heat pump only moves heat rather than generating heat.

 It consists of two main components: an indoor air handler and an outdoor heat pump, similar to a central air-conditioning unit.